 The book continues by asking us to let our actions, rather than our words, demonstrate to others that we have changed.
-Walking the walk is more important than just talking the talk.
-Starting with line four of page 77, the book states:
+Starting with line four, the book states:

-"It is SELDOM WISE to approach an individual, who still smarts from our injustice to him, and announce that we have gone religious.
+"It is seldom wise to approach an individual, who still smarts from our injustice to him, and announce that we have gone religious.
 In the prize ring, this would be called leading with the chin.
 Why lay ourselves open to being branded fanatics or religious bores?
 We may kill a future opportunity to carry a beneficial message.
-But our man is SURE to be impressed with a sincere desire to set right the wrong.
-(So again, it says that we are there to set right the wrong, NOT to fix the relationship.
-The book continues.)
-He is going to be MORE interested in a demonstration of good will than in our talk of spiritual discoveries.
+But our man is sure to be impressed with a sincere desire to set right the wrong.
+He is going to be more interested in a demonstration of good will than in our talk of spiritual discoveries.

 We don't use this as an excuse for shying away from the subject of God.
 When it will serve any good purpose, we are willing to announce our convictions with tact and common sense."